 The lighthouses along the Eastern seaboard each have a unique color pattern and light flash pattern.
 By day, the broad red stripes over broad white stripes distinguish the Assateague Light and by night the characteristic is the flash pattern of two consecutive flashes every five seconds.

 The lighthouse is owned by the U. S. Fish and Wildlife Service and tours of the facility are managed by the Chincoteague Natural History Association.

 The lighthouse opens for tours on Friday, April 4 and will be open Friday, Saturday, and Sunday in April through October from 9:00 AM to 3:00 PM.

 Here is a short video of the Assateague Lighthouse.
 Click in the center of the photo to start the video.

 Lighthouse Restoration Begins

 An effort to stabilize the upper portion of the tower began in August, 2008.
 The final phase of restoration began in January 2013 and was completed in September 2013.
-Inquire at the Herbert H. Bateman Educational and Administrative Center or call the CNHA office at (757) 336 - 3696 for information regarding the status of lighthouse tours.
+The grand reopening of the lighthouse is scheduled for April 18 from 9:00 AM to 3:00 PM.
+Inquire at the Herbert H. Bateman Educational and Administrative Center or call the CNHA office at (757) 336 - 3696 for additional information.